 Post-tensioning is used extensively in bridges, floor slabs, silos and other forms of concrete construction.

-Freyssinet has installed post-tensioning systems to a variety of structures, including:
+Freyssinet has installed PT systems to a variety of structures, including:

 - Nuclear containment vessels